agonzalezro/configura/README.md

 ![circleci](https://circleci.com/gh/agonzalezro/configura.png)

-**Disclaimer: This is a work in progress, do not use it unless you know what you are doing or you want to help me :)**

 Configura will allow you to store all your configuration in environment variables, but it will provide some other utilities as default values as well.